swiftlang/swift-evolution/proposals/testing/NNNN-polling-expectations.md

 non-nil value.
 If it passes, the value returned by the last time the expression is evaluated will be returned by the expectation.

-When no error is expected, then the first time the expression throws any error will cause the polling expectation to stop & report the error as a failure.

 When an error is expected, then the expression is not considered to pass unless it throws an error that equals the expected error or returns true when evaluated by the `errorMatcher`.
 After which the polling continues under the specified PollingBehavior.

+When no error is expected, then this is treated as if the expression returned false.
+This is specifically to invert the case when an error is expected.

 ## Source compatibility